im-varun/vertext/README.md

-# vertext
+# Vertext Text Editor

-Vertext is a simple, lightweight text editor written in C. This project is inspired by the Kilo Text Editor (see Acknowledgements for more details).
+Vertext is a simple, lightweight text editor written from scratch in C. This project is inspired by the Kilo text editor (see Acknowledgements for more details).

 # Acknowledgements
 - [Kilo Text Editor](https://github.com/antirez/kilo) by [antirez](https://github.com/antirez)